Nikolas-Charalambidis/interview-payment-tracker/README.md

 ## Technical facts

 I have used Maven dependencies for unit testing such as **jUnit 5** (version `5.5.2`) and Maven plugins `maven-surefire-plugin` for test executions, `maven-compiler-plugin` for the correct Java version compliancy and `maven-jar-plugin` for packaging with a snapshot-less name and included manifest.
+I have tried to follow these rules I set for myself:

+- Immutable classes never returning `nulls`.
+- No static methods (except `main` :)).
+- No unnecessary inheritance.
+- The implemented methods are `final`, the classes not, which allows the extendibility using a wide range of constructors.
+- No getters/setters.
+All dependency injection happens through primary and secondary constructors.
+Strong encapsulation.

 #### Nice to have & technical debt